tonnyryam/OldenborgAutonomousNavigation/ue5osc/README.md

 # ue5osc

-This is a wrapper for communicating commands to Unreal Engine 5+ using OSC.
+This is a wrapper for communicating commands and receiving information to and from Unreal Engine 5+ using OSC.

 To install the package locally: